isomerpages/mol-services/_servicebundles/00f-lease.md

 #### What to expect

 This is usually within four months from the date of booking a flat.
-Make sure you have arranged for your housing loan by then.
+Do ensure that you have arranged for a valid HDB Housing Loan Eligibility (HLE) letter or a Letter of Offer from a bank before you sign the Agreement for Lease.

 Click [here](https://www.hdb.gov.sg/cs/infoweb/residential/buying-a-flat/new/staggered-downpayment-scheme) to find out more about the required payments when you sign the Agreement for Lease.